Jingu Stadium: in-depth

 The outfield is where the more faithful fans sit and it will be a great opportunity to make friends with perfect strangers.
 As with most Japanese stadiums, the home team Swallows fans sit on the right field side, and most of the left field is reserved for fans of the visiting team.
 It will be awkward to be wearing any Swallows merchandise if sitting in the visitor fans section, and in most cases the staff will ask you to remove them.

 Sections of the outfield used to be non-reserved prior to the pandemic.
-Since the 2020 season, all seats at Jingu Stadium are reserved and the non-reserved seating no longer exists.
+Since the 2020 season, all seats at Jingu Stadium are reserved and the non-reserved option no longer exists.

 The area that is numbered ⑯ on the above seating map is where the most faithful will gather and sold as Outfield Reserved B. They happen to be the area where the seats are more like benches with no seat back (the area covered in yellow in this satellite view)